 Tired of the nine-to-five grind?
 Looking for opportunities to truly live the American Dream?
-A vending machine business may be just the fit.
+Starting a vending machine business may be just the fit.

 Launching any business can be intimidating, but following these steps will help you succeed in the exciting vending industry.